• Skip to primary navigation

 Oktoberfest Potato Stacks

-These festive and delicious Oktoberfest potato stacks are loaded with all the flavors you find in an Oktoberfest celebration: sauerkraut, smoked sausage, and beer-braised onions!
+These scrumptious Oktoberfest potato stacks are loaded with all the flavors you'll find in an Oktoberfest celebration.
+Prepared with golden, roasted slices of russet potatoes, tangy sauerkraut, savory smoked sausage, and beer-braised onions, my recipe is a deliciously festive two-bite appetizer!

 Oktoberfest Potato Stacks